 3.4.
-Syringe pump Model M365 manufactured by Sage or equivalent.
-The syringe pump is used inject liquid agent at a controlled rate into an air stream to generate a vapor challenge.
+Syringe pump, Sage Model M365 or equivalent (see picture 4).
+This multi-range, variable rate infusion pump is used to inject liquid agent at a controlled rate into an air stream to generate a vapor challenge.
 The challenge concentration can be varied over a wide range to accommodate the requirements.
 The liquid agent is contained in a syringe connected by a flexible cannula, a small tube for insertion into a cavity or vessel, to the dilution airline.
 The plunger of the syringe is driven at a controlled rate by the pump to deliver a calculated constant flow of agent.
 The concentration of agent is adjusted by changing the speed setting of the pump.
-Rate Flow Range = 20.0 ml /min. to 0.3 ml/hr, Flow Accuracy = 5% Nominal.
+Rate Flow Range = 20.0 mL/min. to 0.3 ml/hr, Flow Accuracy = ±5% Nominal.
+Picture 4 shows an illustration of the Sage Model M365 syringe pump.
 Picture 4 shows an illustration of the Sage Model M365 syringe pump.